 When all the tape was removed, we had a nice blank canvas for our stars and blue field.

 While my husband washed the majority of the red paint from the kids’ hands (to prevent blending), I drew stars onto the white canvas with the hot glue gun.
-I looked for, but was unable to find star-shaped stickers.
+I looked for, but was unable to find, star-shaped stickers.
 If you wanted a true white star, I imagine that would probably work better.
+A cursory search on Amazon turns up seven pages of results.

 After the glue cooled, and with varying degrees of assistance, the kids filled in the field of stars with blue finger paint.
 Again, while my husband dunked the kids in the bathroom sink, I peeled off the remaining tape and propped the canvases up (and out of reach) to dry.